Year 12 Human Biology/Biology program

 DISCOVER how to: amplify a human gene with PCR, visualise the product with gel electrophoresis and identify the mutation with gene sequencing.

-The students’ day at the Perkins includes engaging sessions hosted by research scientists, using research-grade equipment and reagents to help them better understand how mutations can be identified by PCR, electrophoresis and sequencing.
+The students’ day at the Perkins includes sessions hosted by research scientists, using research-grade equipment and reagents.
+They will better understand how mutations can be identified by PCR, electrophoresis and sequencing.

-Students will engage in a laboratory session that explores how to amplify the potentially mutated BRAF gene of three patients.
-The identification of such a mutation can lead to improved treatment options for people with melanoma.
+In the lab, students will explore, how to amplify the potentially mutated BRAF gene of three patients.
+The identification of this mutation can lead to improved treatment options for people with melanoma.

 Human Biology Year 12 | Unit 4 Human Variation and Evolution